 In the meantime, in a world where there is fishing and the industry is producing byproducts, creating clean, high-quality protein for human consumption is the most responsible thing to do with these byproducts.

-I hope that after reading this you believe in our sincerity.
-When you buy from Landish, you are not only buying responsibly and giving back to the environment, you’re supporting a smarter food supply chain today and the innovation that will produce tomorrow’s smarter food.
+When you buy from Landish, you’re not only buying responsibly and giving back to the environment, you’re supporting a smarter food supply chain today and the innovation that will produce tomorrow’s smarter food.
 We are putting a ton of thought into everything that we do, and we can’t thank you enough for being a part of the conversation.